SynixeContractors/Documents/certs/anti-tank/mat.md

 #### Rocket Selection

 The PSRL-1 also has several rocket variations available for use by MAT operators.
 Care should be taken while selecting rockets that the correct rocket is being utilized to neutralize the threat.
-All rockets have a safety fuze of 900m.
+All rockets have a safety fuse of 900m.

 Even though the PSRL-1 has several Anti-Tank rocket options, it SHOULD NOT be relied upon to deal with heavily armored threats, instead, heavier HEAT warheads of MAAWS or a HAT operator should be called in to neutralize the threat, depending on severity and availabilty of operators.